When setting up your call ads, make it easy and enticing for customers to call you.

 Before we get into the specifics about crafting a great experience for callers, it’s important to get people to dial in the first place.
 Give your users a compelling reason to call you.
 Use a clear call to action in your ad text to let users know what they should do.
 If calls are highly valuable to you, you can reinforce it as a call-to-action in the ad text itself.

 Call ads are focused on getting someone to call you.
 Take full advantage of your ad characters to communicate what your business offers.
 Share unique selling points.
 Include relevant details about the products or services you offer.
 You can also add more relevant details to your call ads by adding callout, location, or structured snippet extensions.

 Schedule ads that drive calls when you have someone there to answer

 Generating a call is only half of the process - you need to be able to answer that call in a satisfying way.
-For either call ads or call extensions remember to enable a schedule that drives calls when you have someone there to actually answer the phone.
+Remember to enable ad scheduling for call ads, or scheduling for call extensions, to drive calls when you have someone there to actually answer the phone.
 Don’t waste your money and your users’ time by generating a call you can’t accept.

 Remember to factor in time zones as you enable that schedule.
 Your account’s time zone may not line up entirely with your customers’ time zones.